Suwałki Cavalry Brigade: 1939 German Invasion of Poland

 During the Invasion of Poland, Suwalska Cavalry Brigade, under General Zygmunt Podhorski, belonged to Independent Operational Group Narew, and its task was to protect the approaches to Grodno and cover northern flank of the Narew Group.
 It concentrated all its subunits by September 2, 1939, and manned its positions along the border with East Prussia.
 On the same day, the Wehrmacht unsuccessfully attacked Bakałarzewo.

 In the night of September 3/4, two squadrons of 3rd Regiment of Mazovian Chevau-légers carried out a successful raid over several villages of East Prussia.
 Soon afterwards, Polish headquarters ordered the Brigade to move southwards, to forests between Putusk and Ostrów Mazowiecka.
 Polish planners wanted to attack German forces which marched along western bank of the Narew.
 In the night of September 4/5, the Brigade began its march from the area of Suwałki to Zambrów, via Knyszyn and Tykocin.
 On September 7, it reached the village of Jabłoń Kościelna, and on September 9–10, Colonel Kazimierz Plisowski temporarily commanded the Brigade.
 At the same time, it was engaged in heavy fighting with German Panzer Division Kempf.

 On September 9 in the morning, the Brigade was ordered to attack German positions in the villages of Piski and Ksiezopole.
 By afternoon, both villages were captured, with numerous prisoners of war.
 In the evening the Brigade retreated to forests around Koskowo, but without 2nd Grochów Uhlans, which was ordered to protect the wing of Polish 18th Infantry Division, and on September 10 was engaged in heavy fighting near Rutki.

 On 10 Sept., the brigade, under the command of Gen. Zygmunt Podhorski, was pinned down by the 10th Panzer Division (Wehrmacht) south of the Biebrza River.

 On September 11 the Brigade retreated south of Zambrów, and on the next day, it merged with remnants of Podlaska Cavalry Brigade, creating Operational Group of General Podhorski.

-In the night of September 13/14 near Olszew, the Brigade was involved in heavy fighting, which caused its partial destruction.
+In the night of September 13/14 near Olszewo, the Brigade was involved in heavy fighting, which caused its partial destruction.
+In revenge for the losses suffered in the battle, German troops of the 206th Infantry Division perpetrated a massacre of 30 Polish POWs and 23 civilians in Olszewo on 14 September 1939 (see Nazi crimes against the Polish nation).
 Survivors fled to Białowieża Forest, where by September 20, Plis Cavalry Brigade (named after Colonel Kazimierz Plisowski) was created.